AndrewYRevell/implantRenders/index.md

 ---
 layout: default
 ---
-_No identifying information is present_
+**_No patient identifying information is present.
+Only the brain surface 3D model, channel xyz coordinates, channel labels (e.g. LA1), and anonymized subject IDs are contained within this webpage.
+Information suchs as age, sex, dates, laterality of seizures, localization of seizures, outcomes, etc. will not be posted.
+This webpage is intended to help view and navigate the implants in 3D space only._**

-Made by Andy Revell (Fifth-year MD/PhD student at Penn):
+Made by Andrew Revell (Fifth-year MD/PhD student at Penn):

 <img src="./pics/londonPhone18.png" width="150">